Seagate/cortx-prvsnr/cli/README.md

 - `--repo-src={local|gitlab|rpm}`: configures the source of the provisioner repository to use during installation:
   - `local` to install current working copy of the repository on on the host;
   - `gitlab` to install from GitLab by provided version (see below);
-  - `rpm` to install from using rpm package.
+  - `rpm` to install from using rpm package (default).
 - `--salt-master=HOSTNAME` the hostname/IP to use to configure salt minions connections to master.
-By default it is not set which means that default will be set (which is `eosnode-1`).
+By default it is not set the script will try to discover it itself.
+As a final fallback the default value will be used (it is specified in salt minion's [config file](../files/etc/salt/minion) and is `eosnode-1` for now).

 Also the script expects one optional positional argument to specify a version of the provisioner repository to install.
 For now that makes sense only for `gitlab` and if missed the latest tagged version would be installed.